-The cost of company sponsored R&D activities was \$18.0 million, \$24.4 million, and \$28.7 million in 2014, 2013 and 2012, respectively.
+The cost of company sponsored R&D activities was \$18.0 million, \$18.0 million, and \$24.4 million in 2015, 2014 and 2013, respectively.
 In addition to internally funded R&D, a significant portion of our new product development occurs in conjunction with the performance of work on our contracts.
-The amount of contract-required engineering and product development activity was approximately \$69.1 million in 2014 compared to \$68.3 million in 2013 and \$81.2 million in 2012; however, these costs are included in cost of sales as they are directly related to contract performance.
-In fiscal year 2014, we spent 1.3% of our sales on internally funded R&D, primarily focused in our CDS and CTS segments.
+The amount of contract-required engineering and product development activity was approximately \$77.2 million in 2015 compared to \$73.0 million in 2014 and \$68.3 million in 2013; however, these costs are included in cost of sales as they are directly related to contract performance.
+In fiscal year 2015, we spent 7% of our sales on the total of internally funded and contract funded R&D, primarily focused in our CGD Systems and CTS segments.